tiffanymonroe/wdi-remote-gizmo/unit_2/w05d03/morning_exercise/README.md

 Bootstrap is great.
 It's used in a lot of places.
 But it can be overkill, especially for small projects/quick builds.
 Skeleton has just a handful of handy features that you don't have to code from scratch:
 - mobile in mind: responsive design that makes sense
 - 12 column fluid grid iwth a max-width of 960px
-- all type is set with `rems` and thus can be responsively sized with ease, default font is Google's Raleway
+- all type is set with `rems` and thus can be responsively sized with ease, default font is Google's Raleway. [rems info](https://css-tricks.com/theres-more-to-the-css-rem-unit-than-font-sizing/)
 - Buttons are designed in two styles that look modern and clean with comfortable amount of padding
 - Forms are designed in a clean and nice style
 - Lists are adjusted to look more modern